-These allegations are serious in nature, generally involve an override of internal controls, and thus are at a minimum a serious deficiency.
+These allegations are serious, generally involve an override of internal controls, and thus are at a minimum a severe deficiency.
 But they have only a minimal impact on the financial statements or the company’s reputation.
 More severe allegations in this category include fraud, embezzlement, and bribery involving employees or mid-level management.

-Such cases require the same level of investigation as Stage 2 cases, along with an internal investigation that usually is conducted under the direction of the general counsel, involving compliance and internal audit as well.
+Such cases require the same level of investigation as Stage 2 cases, along with an internal investigation that usually is conducted under the direction of the general counsel, involving compliance and internal audit.
 In some instances, the investigation might need to be performed independently by a function or person not directly involved in the control environment.

 These are serious allegations that could have an impact on the completeness and accuracy of the audited financial statements, and that could indicate a material weakness in internal controls.
 They do not, however, appear to involve any member of the senior management team.

 Such cases are generally addressed through an internal investigation, usually under the direction of outside counsel operating under privilege.
 The investigation often involves the use of independent, outside experts as well.

-These are serious allegations that involve one or more members of the senior management team or are serious enough to damage the company’s reputation.
-The receipt of allegations in this stage usually place the company into crisis management mode and could result in the restatement of audited financial statements or added regulatory scrutiny.
+These are serious allegations that involve one or more members of the senior management team or are severe enough to damage the company’s reputation.
+The receipt of allegations in this stage usually places the company into crisis management mode and could result in the restatement of audited financial statements or added regulatory scrutiny.

 In such instances, the board generally should engage outside counsel and forensic investigation experts to initiate a privileged and confidential fact-based investigation.
 The external auditors may also be involved, and disclosure to the SEC may be required.

 It’s important to note that engaging outside experts is generally necessary in both Stage 4 and Stage 5.
 Other critical elements of Stage 4 and Stage 5 responses include having a qualified and experienced investigation team, along with a time-phased work plan that minimizes disruptions to the organization’s day-to-day business as much as possible.